When you are new to sewing there are some basic things that you ought to know about your sewing machine.

 By the time you read this you probably have bought the sewing machine after considering everything – your budget, what to sew it with, who is going to sew with it etc. Checkout this post on the things to consider for buying a beginner’s sewing machine

-Good quality thread is a necessity not a option for good dressmaking.
+Good quality thread is a necessity not an option for good dressmaking.
 Checkout this post on the best thread to use with a sewing machine for more details on this.
-Suffice to say different types of fabrics call for different types of sewing thread.
-A basic knowledge of this is necessary for smooth sewing
+Suffice to say different types of fabrics call for different types of sewing threads.
+A basic knowledge of this is necessary for smooth sewing.

 Some general rules when starting the sewing machine are as follows